 Picosecond lasers — Picosecond lasers have pulse durations in the picosecond range.
 It is proposed that the very short pulse duration facilitates treatment of small targets with short thermal relaxation times, such as tattoo particles.
 Picosecond laser treatments cause significant photomechanical effects and are thought to lead to mechanical breakup of pigment particles with minimal collateral tissue heating [20,21].
 Compared with QS lasers, lower fluence settings are required for tattoo removal.

 Whether picosecond lasers are more effective than QS lasers is uncertain.
-Although successful treatment of black and colored tattoos with picosecond alexandrite and neodymium:yttrium aluminum garnet (Nd:YAG) lasers is documented in uncontrolled studies [22-25], data from randomized trials conflict.
-A single-blind randomized trial in which 30 black professional tattoos in 21 patients were treated with a picosecond 1064 nm Nd:YAG laser (fluence 0.2 to 12.5 J/cm2, spot size 3 to 8 mm) on one half of a tattoo and a QS 1064 nm Nd:YAG laser (fluence 2 to 12 J/cm2, spot size 2 to 10 mm) on the contralateral half did not find a significant difference in efficacy after two treatments .
+Although successful treatment of black and colored tattoos with picosecond alexandrite and neodymium-doped:yttrium aluminum garnet (Nd:YAG) lasers is documented in uncontrolled studies [22-25], data from randomized trials conflict.
+A single-blind randomized trial in which 30 black professional tattoos in 21 patients were treated with a picosecond 1064 nm Nd:YAG laser (fluence 0.2 to 12.5 J/cm2, spot size 3 to 8 mm) on one-half of a tattoo and a QS 1064 nm Nd:YAG laser (fluence 2 to 12 J/cm2, spot size 2 to 10 mm) on the contralateral half did not find a significant difference in efficacy after two treatments .
 A separate single-blind randomized trial in which 49 patients with tattoos (primarily professional and black or blue tattoos) received treatment with one of two picosecond 1064/532 nm lasers (fluence ranges 2 to 8.4 and 2 to 5.5 J/cm2) on one-half of a tattoo and treatment with a QS 1064/532 nm nanosecond laser (fluence 2 to 8.4 J/cm2) on the other half found the picosecond laser more effective for reducing at least 75 percent of the color intensity of the tattoos (33 versus 14 percent achieved this endpoint) .
 Both trials found picosecond laser treatments less painful.

 OTHER THERAPIES — Less common methods for tattoo removal include surgical excision, destructive therapies, and fractionated ablative lasers.
 Topical imiquimod does not appear to be a useful therapy.